Here are 10 Japan travel hacks and tips that will make your trip almost infinitely better.

 Line at JR Travel Service Center at Haneda © Chris Rowthorn

 So how do you avoid any lines at the airport?
-Easy: Use a Suica card instead of a train ticket.
-You can buy them in advance here and it will come with Y1500, which will more than cover the Keisei or Tokyo Monorail line from Haneda into Tokyo.
-From Narita, the Suica card will cover your basic fare on the Narita Express or Keisei Skyliner into town and you can buy a reserved seat/express ticket with cash on the platform.
-If you didn’t buy a Suica card in advance, you can easily buy a Suica card from a machine like the one below outside the JR turnstiles at Narita.
+Easy: Use a prepaid transport card (like a Welcome Suica or Pasmo Passport) instead of a train ticket.
+From Narita, the card will cover your basic fare on the Narita Express or Keisei Skyliner into town and you can buy a reserved seat/express ticket with cash on the platform.
+From Haneda, the card will cover your fare on the Tokyo Monorail or the Keikyu Line.
+You can easily buy a Welcome Suica card (specially designed for tourists) from a machine like the one below outside the JR turnstiles at Narita.
 Note that this same method also works at Kansai International Airport.
+If the line is long for Welcome Suica cards, then simply go to a regular ticket counter (not the larger travel services offices) and pay cash or credit card for a one-way ticket into the city.

 Welcome Suica card vending machine at Narita © Chris Rowthorn

-Skipping lines at the airport is only the first of the many benefits of a Suica card.
-A Suica card can be used to pay for most of your daily expenses while in Japan: all local transport (buses, subways, trains and many taxis), convenience stores, vending machines, coin lockers, and many shops and restaurants.
-In fact, the only things you probably won’t pay for with your Suica card are hotels, ryokan, shinkansen, expensive restaurants and shops.
+Skipping lines at the airport is only the first of the many benefits of a prepaid transport card (like a Welcome Suica or Pasmo Passport).
+These cards can be used to pay for most of your daily expenses while in Japan: all local transport (buses, subways, trains and many taxis), convenience stores, vending machines, coin lockers, and many shops and restaurants.
+In fact, the only things you probably won’t pay for with your transport card are hotels, ryokan, shinkansen, expensive restaurants and shops.

 3. Use Japan’s luggage delivery (takkyubin) services